flowersmichael/elections/README.md

     - calculated the r2_score due to R2 is suitable for predicting continuous variable.
 A higher r-squared indicates a better fit for the model.
     ![alt text](../Hiep_3rd_Segment//Resources/step6.png)

     Conclusions: The purpose of neural networks is to find a transformation of a data for making a decision.
-We built a model that predicts voter preferences.
+We built a model that predicts total votes preferences.
 How do we forecast the outcome of an election.

 ## Summary